-- 1. For faculty in "book fields," this means that a book manuscript has, at minimum, received final approval (post-revision) for publication by the editorial/faculty board of a press, after having received thorough peer-review.
-(This approval must be documented with formal, explicit correspondence from a representative of the press.) - 2.
-For faculty in "article fields," this means that a cluster of articles or chapters related to a given project have undergone peer-review, and have been published in disciplinary journals or edited anthologies.
-A project can be a single study or multiple related studies that generate scholarly work on the same thematic topic.
-For each promotion, the department would generally expect around 6 full-length articles/book chapters to demonstrate the completion of a major research project.
+- 2. For faculty in "article fields," this means that a thematic cluster of peer-reviewed articles or chapters that have been published in disciplinary journals or edited anthologies.
+A project can be a single study or multiple related studies that advance knowledge in a thematic area of study.
+For each promotion, the department would generally expect a combination of 6 articles/book chapters to demonstrate the completion of a major research project.
 However, the department understands this number as a general guideline rather than as an absolute benchmark: in some cases, where a publication has had a demonstrably major impact on the field of research, a smaller number of articles/chapters may be acceptable. - 3.
 For faculty in artistic fields, this may mean, for example, the completion of a curated and juried (or reviewed) exhibition at a gallery or museum; the screening of a feature-length film at a juried festival; the fully staged, professional production of an original performance or play at a LORT A theatre (or similar); the performance (at a large-scale venue) or professional recording (by a label appropriate to the genre) of a major composition; et al. In such fields, external reviewers who are expert practitioners in that particular genre of production will be solicited to evaluate the work.